Sonia0707/Curso-CSS/README.md

-# Curso-CSS
+# Course-CSS
-Creamos repositorio para curso Level CSS
+We create a repository for the Level CSS course
-# Lista de puntos:
+# List of points:
-  * Creamos un ejercicio html y le agregamos el archivo CSS:  <link rel="stylesheet" href="style.css">
+   * We create an html exercise and add the CSS file: <link rel = "stylesheet" href = "style.css">
-  * Realizamos cambios para ver como funcionan los selectores.
+   * We made changes to see how the selectors work.
-  * Clases y ID.
+   * Classes and ID.
-  * Mas propiedades con el texto.
+   * More properties with the text.